 The sections that display on the Add Content screen depend on the template you selected on the Overview screen.

-- Drag the image you want to use into the palette or click select a file to select and upload the image.
+- Drag the image you want to use into the palette or select select a file to upload the image.

 Step 2: Select a button action from the Action list.
 No action is selected by default, however Swrve recommends that you always select an action, even if that action is Dismiss.
 The available actions are:

 - Install – enables the user to install another app from your app portfolio as part of a cross-promotional message.
-Select the promoted app from the drop-down list and, if required, click Test app store to test that the link to each store works.
+Select the promoted app from the drop-down list and, if required, select Test app store to test that the link to each store works.
 To create cross-promotional messages, you must first have configured app store links.
-For more information, see Intro to In-App Messages.
+For more information, see Intro to in-app messages.